 - OVERSTIMULATED –A workout, household tasks, or a lively conversation with a friend, overstimulation is going to dump adrenaline into the system.
 This can result in a longer wind down period for your brain.
 Consider ways you can decrease stimuli before bed.
 If you have a crazy household with kids and laundry and general pandemonium, you may need to create a sacred space in your bedroom that is off limits to the rest of the household’s chaos.
 Consider the paint, the lighting, and the art.
 You might even make a rule that no technology, or anything that reminds you of the tasks of the day, are allowed in the room.
 Be assured; your brain picks up on that unfolded load of laundry in the corner.

 - MAN’S BEST FRIEND – Many studies have concluded that sleeping with a dog or cat decreases your sleep quality by an average of 53%.
 You wake up more frequently, and so do they.
 Most animal trainers will agree, Man’s Best Friend is better in his own space, and so are you.
 If you have sleep issues at all and “Rufus” is sharing your sleep space, he is going to have to go.
-Dr. Mercola does a great job discussing how to transition your pet out of the room in this article.
+Dr. Michael Breus, a.k.a.
+The Sleep Doctor, shares some great insight on sleeping with pets in this article.

 - NOT DARK OR COOL – Here is something “cool,” our body produces more sleep-inducing hormones like Melatonin when it is working on rewarming from a cooled state.
 One of the best ways to get better sleep is to cool down the room significantly.
 As your body tries to re-warm under the covers, the drowsiness ensues.
 The same effect occurs with darkness.
 Don’t think you are fooling your body if you do a half job of making the room dark.
 Also, those cute little LED night lights slow Melatonin production, and so they are keeping you awake.